leonardosampaio/orderhive-xero/README.md

 ## How this works

 Every webhook call is saved as a temporary JSON file to /cache, when webhook-worker.php is executed it checks the payloads previously received and updates, if needed, the line items of the invoices with bundles.
-Only webhooks with create/update events in Invoices are processed.
+Only webhooks calls with create/update events in Invoices are processed.

 ## API References